-Download the expression of interest form from here , fill it out and email it to email@example.com or call 0776110304.
-We will send you an expression of interest form to fill out For more updates about Ugandans Adopt please follow us on Twitter and Facebook.
+Download the expression of interest form from here , fill it out and email it to firstname.lastname@example.org or call 0782250897.
+We will send you an expression of interest form to fill out.
+For more updates about Ugandans Adopt please follow us on Facebook.

 Your social worker will set up an appointment with your for a home visit, to make contact with your family and conduct a home study.
 We will invite you to one of our Information Days, so you can interact with existing adoptive parents and social workers and learn more about adoption, as you prepare for your own experience.

 Every prospective adopter has to go through a formal assessment process.
 Your social worker and your area Probation Officer will visit you at your home and undertake an in-depth assessment.
 References will be sought and checks made during the assessment process and a report of the findings compiled.

 Your social worker will then present your assessment report to the Government Adoption Panel for them to recommend whether or not you should be approved for adoption.
 For more information on Panel, please visit the FAQ section.

 Once you are approved, we will match you with a child.
 This can often take some time and requires patience until a child becomes available for adoption.